easystreetgames/Rob-Harris-Portfolio/React Script Reference/prototypes.md

 // limits: can't delay the creation or repeat at intervals Proto(count=2 script=hello)

-// use quotes as a shortcut for text=
+// use quotes as a shortcut for script=
 Proto(count=3 "hello")

 // an in-line prototype definition